Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: References

-\begin{IEEEbiography}[{ }]{Changrui Liu} received the BSc degree (cum laude) from Harbin Institute of Technology (HIT) in Harbin, China, he graduated from Honors School, HIT and was awarded Best 10 Graduate, 2019.
+{ } \begin{IEEEbiography}[{ }]{Changrui Liu} received the BSc degree (cum laude) from Harbin Institute of Technology (HIT) in Harbin, China, he graduated from Honors School, HIT and was awarded Best 10 Graduate, 2019.
 He then received the MSc degree from TU Delft, Aerospace Engineering.
-He is currently pursuing the PhD degree at the Delft Center for Systems and Control.
-His research interests are performance guarantees in machine learning and optimization. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shengling Shi} is a postdoctoral associate at the Massachusetts Institute of Technology, USA.
-He was a postdoctoral researcher at the Delft Center for Systems and Control, Delft University of Technology, the Netherlands.
+He is currently pursuing the PhD degree at the Delft Center for Systems and Control, TU Delft.
+His research interests are performance guarantees in machine learning and optimization. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shengling Shi} is an assistant professor at Delft Center for Systems and Control, TU Delft, and he was a postdoctoral associate at the Massachusetts Institute of Technology, USA.
+He was also a postdoc at the Delft Center for Systems and Control, TU Delft, the Netherlands.
 He received the Ph.D. degree from the Eindhoven University of Technology in 2021.
-His research interests include system identification, model predictive control, and their applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bart De Schutter} (IEEE member since 2008, senior member since 2010, fellow since 2019) is a full professor and head of department at the Delft Center for Systems and Control of Delft University of Technology in Delft, The Netherlands.
+His research interests include system identification, model predictive control, and their applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bart De Schutter} (IEEE member since 2008, senior member since 2010, and fellow since 2019) is a full professor and head of department at the Delft Center for Systems and Control of Delft University of Technology in Delft, The Netherlands.
 He is also an IFAC fellow.

 Bart De Schutter is a senior editor of the IEEE Transactions on Intelligent Transportation Systems and was an associate editor of IEEE Transactions on Automatic Control.
 His current research interests include integrated learning- and optimization-based control, multi-level and multi-agent control, and control of hybrid systems. \end{IEEEbiography}